Reyder95/Project-Vultura/README.md

 # Project Vultura

+# Archive Note
+This game has gone through multiple phases (all on github!).
+It started as a 2d game (here), and has evolved into a 3d beast that is still in development.

+The unreal engine version is here: https://github.com/Reyder95/Project-Vultura-3D The unity version is here: https://github.com/Reyder95/Project-Vultura-3D-Unity

+The unity version is the current real development project, and is still going strong.
+Follow the development there!

 Project Vultura is a video game set in space, bringing great aspects of many games together to create a unique experience.

 ## Some Inspirations